Pulmonary valve repair and replacement

 - Whether surgery is needed to correct another valve or heart condition

 Pulmonary valve surgery may be done at the same time as other heart valve surgeries.
 In general, surgeons recommend pulmonary valve repair when possible, as it saves the heart valve and improves heart function.

 All surgeries have risks.
 Risks of pulmonary valve repair and pulmonary valve replacement depend on your health, the type of procedure, and the expertise of the surgeons and other health care providers.

 Potential risks of pulmonary valve repair and pulmonary valve replacement include:

 - Blood clots

 - Heart attack

 - Irregular heart rhythms (arrhythmias)

 How you prepare

-Before surgery to have your pulmonary valve repaired or replaced, your doctor and treatment team will explain to you what to expect before, during and after the surgery and potential risks of the surgery.
+Before pulmonary valve repair or replacement, your health care providers will explain to you what to expect before, during and after the surgery and potential risks of the surgery.